 - Comprises materials of class A1/A2 combustibility only, ideal for high-rise construction

 - Proven through thermal modelling to reduce heat loss and eliminate condensation risk

 - Thermal pad located at each steel interface

-- Bracket fabrication CE marked to BS EN 1090-1
+- Bracket fabrication UKCA and CE marked to BS EN 1090-1

 - Variable fixing heights to suit application

 - In the case of SSTS, fully stainless steel components offer the ultimate corrosion protection and thermal efficiency benefits

 We are delighted to announce that we will be sponsoring a Bear for the 2021 ‘Bears of Sheffield’ sculpture trail, a unique participative public art event that will raise funds for a new, urgently needed, Cancer and Leukaemia ward at Sheffield Children’s Hospital.

 Designed to minimise thermal bridging in masonry cavity walls, the patented Ancon Thermal Windpost (TWP2) from Leviat offers up to an impressive 70% reduction in thermal transmission through the span of the windpost.